Zelenskiy's rating down by a quarter in just three months

 The reversal came in June 2020, when for the first time more Ukrainians had a negative assessment of the president than a positive one.

 “If we compare the level of approval with the post-election one, we can conclude that Ukrainians are significantly disappointed in Zelenskiy.
-Thus, in September, 73% praised the president.
+Thus in September, 73% praised the president.
 But in November, this figure was lower by 21%, since then this trend continues,” Hromadske commented.
 “At the same time, as can be seen, due to the general scepticism of Ukrainians about domestic politics, Zelenskiy, despite a serious collapse in the rating, remains the most popular politician by a wide margin.”

 Another worrying trend is that the majority once again think that the country is going in the wrong direction: 68% of respondents believe that things in the country are going in the wrong direction, according to Rating, and only 18% said they are going in the right direction.
 Back in July, the gap was smaller – 63% to 22%.
 After Zelenskiy took over last year, the majority of Ukrainians briefly believed the country was going in the right direction.